-Disposal Authorisation Description of record and retention period Justification for retention period - Date authorised: 1 September 2016Background/business process:This is a revised record class from GRDS v.7.Previously in GRDS v.7, all master control records were retained permanently.
-This class has now been restricted to only include control records for permanent value records.Regulatory requirements:AS ISO 15489 Records ManagementInformation Standard 31: Retention and Disposal of Public RecordsInformation Standard 34: MetadataInformation Standard 40: RecordkeepingPermanent retention criteria: information of permanent value.
+Disposal Authorisation Description of record and retention period Justification for retention period 1130 Master control records - Date authorised: 1 September 2016 Master control records that Background/business process: provide meaning, context and This is a revised record class from GRDS v.7. access to permanent value records.
+Previously in GRDS v.7, all master control records were retained permanently.
+This class has now been restricted to only include control records for permanent value records.
+Includes data from agency recordkeeping applications Regulatory requirements: and case file registers.
+Also AS ISO 15489 Records Management includes events logged by Information Standard 31: Retention and Disposal of Public Records business/software applications Information Standard 34: Metadata where these are the only Information Standard 40: Recordkeeping source of recordkeeping metadata and they relate to Permanent retention criteria: information of permanent value.
 Disposal action - Permanent.
 Other factors affecting the identification of permanent public records - although these records do not themselves meet any of the appraisal criteria for permanent retention, due to the fact they contribute to the authenticity, integrity and ongoing management of business information with a permanent value they have been identified for permanent retention.
 Business requirements: The retention period has not changed from GRDS v.7.